pippinbarr/cart263-2021/topics/voices/annyang.md

 annyang! is super exciting because speech recognition is exciting.
 But it does come with at least a couple of frustrating elements

-* You may well find that you need to make sure you only have **one** tab/window open in your browser that is using annyang!/speech recognition or they may conflict.
+* **One annyang! program running at a time**.
+You may well find that you need to make sure you only have one tab/window open in your browser that is using annyang!/speech recognition or they may conflict.
 If you're having trouble, try closing any windows using annyang! and restarting the program.
-* Speech recognition is **not** perfect.
+* **Speech recognition is not perfect**.
 You will inevitably experience situations where it just doesn't want to work, and that is life.
 Sometimes it's because your environment is too noisy.
 Sometimes it could be the way you speak.
 Sometimes it might just be in a bad mood?

 It's still a lot of fun to play around with!